 Aaron has also been involved in numerous film productions as either a director or producer.
 He is best known for his work on the award-winning short films, Ascendance (2018) and Death Round Every Bend (2019) and Rock Bottom (2021).
 Aaron has recently completed his first feature film, Northspur which released in September 2022.
 Aaron is currently negotiating to direct his second feature in the not-too-distant future.

 Aaron has formed a production company called Northspur Films with his good friend and fellow filmmaker, Justin Eade.
 Since the release of Northspur, they’re currently working on a slate of feature films to go into production over the coming years.

 Aaron is the co-founder of Top of the South Film Production Society which was formed in October 2015.
 The society is a collective group of filmmakers from the Nelson and Marlborough region all with the same goal of forming a critical mass and making great films.
 His vision is to establish a thriving film industry in the region to create employment opportunities for both cast and crew.

-Aaron is also the co-founder and director of the Top of the South Film Festival which showcases local films and raises money for the Society so members can make more films.
+Aaron is also the co-founder of the Top of the South Film Festival which showcases primarily local films and raises money for the Society so members can make more films.

 Aaron is also responsible for the establishment of the Screen Marlborough office which help develop film-friendly policies that enhance and promote the choice, availability and use of locations and local resources for any film project.